 - 4 oz mozzarella cheese, shredded

-- 2 tbsp butter, cut into 8 equal pieces
+- 2 tablespoons butter, cut into 8 equal pieces

 - Fresh basil, for serving